Paul Baicich – President (Atlantic Flyway)

 Joan is the past Director of Grassroots Outreach at the National Wildlife Refuge Association.
 At the Association she was responsible for the daily interaction and communication with Friends groups, including mobilizing Friends to support national wildlife refuges.
 She has been an active member of Friends organizations since 1995, first with the Friends of the Tualatin River NWR in Oregon, working to acquire the resources that opened the refuge to the public, and then with the Friends of the Potomac River Refuges, in Northern Virginia.

-Ed is the Director of Conservation Programs for the Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP), responsible for a diverse set of duties.
-Previously, he served as the MDWFP Wildlife Coordinator and Wildlife Bureau Director.
-After undergraduate and graduate school at Mississippi State University, he worked in Northern California with Ducks Unlimited before finding his passion for the mission of state fish and wildlife agencies while working at California Dept of Fish and Game (now CA Dept of Fish and Wildlife) as a private lands biologist.
-He now lives in Jackson, Mississippi, with his wife and two children, teaching the youngsters to love our natural resources and to responsibly enjoy the outdoors through hunting, fishing, and other recreation.
+Ed Penny is the Director of Public Policy for the Southern Regional Office of Ducks Unlimited (DU).
+Ed worked for the Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP) where he served in a series of positions, most recently serving as the Director of Conservation Programs and Wildlife Bureau Director.
+After undergraduate and graduate school at Mississippi State University, he worked in DU’s Western Regional Office and then with California Department of Fish and Wildlife as a wetland biologist.
+He lives in Jackson, Mississippi, with his wife and three children, teaching the youngsters to love our natural resources and to responsibly enjoy the outdoors through hunting, fishing, and other recreation.

 Lisa Strobel – Treasurer (Atlantic Flyway)